 Belleville The Belle of Saint Mary's is more commonly known as the Dairyland Cow since it last stood in the parking lot of the now leveled dairy/cafe/antique co-op.
 This fiberglass giant stands at the end of the lane to Hameau Farm, a girls camp and artist retreat.
 6364 Route 655.

-New Lancaster Valley Willie is an 8' tall fiberglass bear that stands guard at the front door of the Wilderness Lodge, 20 Jack Pine Circle, Milroy.
+Belleville This life sized horse and buggy stand alongside Esh Appliances in Downtown Belleville, Generations of kids have had photos taken here.
+3934 W. Main St. New Lancaster Valley Willie is an 8' tall fiberglass bear that stands guard at the front door of the Wilderness Lodge, 20 Jack Pine Circle, Milroy.